RoboSchmied/Documentation/EX-F1/exf1-disassemle.md

 # Disassembling Casio Exilim F1 pro (EX-F1)

 ## What is Ex-F1 ?
-- a High Speed Camera from Casio (Sony sensor) able to capture 1200 fps
+- a High Speed Camera from Casio (Sony sensor) capable of capturing 1200 fps

 ## What happened ?